LOVE THE TRAILS? Help out and

 On this page we share how we go about all our trail building and maintenance activities...

+Whilst line of a trail is often the first consideration, surface material is equally important.
 If a trail is routed across soft or flat ground, or water drainage has not been considered, within a very short time, once the surface vegetation is worn away from boots or tyres, the soft black soil beneath will soon become a mud-fest of sludge with ever-deepening wet holes.

 Either way, making an old boggy trail dry, robust and enjoyable for everyone is hugely rewarding!